yatmos/eng/content/people/jhoonkim.md

 #### Awards
 + 2019.
-4        :       Science and Technology Medal
+4        :       Presidential Medal for Science and Technology
 + 2019.
 1        :       Grand Prize,  Outstanding Ph.D.
 Thesis Advisor Award, Korea Academy of Science and Technology(KAST)
 + 2018.
 2        :       Contribution Award, Yonsei University
 + 2018.
 1        :       Scientist of the Month, Korea Research Foundation(NRF), Ministry of Science, Technology and ICT